 The next cities suggested as ideal for rest days (Baiona, Vigo and Pontevedra) give you a hearty welcome to the Spanish region of Galicia.
 In common they have century old monuments, plenty of history and delectable cuisine.
-From the rich caldo gallego to the numerous tapas, empanadas, fresh seafood and the sweet tarta de Santiago, we guarantee there’s something for everyone.
+From the rich caldo gallego to the numerous tapas, empanadas, fresh seafood and the sweet tarta de Santiago, we assure you there’s something for everyone.
 Don’t forget to wash it all down with some local Albariño wine!

 At first sight, Baiona may look like just a small city without much to offer.
-But look closely and you’ll distinguish an inviting fishing port, several beaches and a picturesque old town.
-In Baiona you can also visit the impressive Monterreal Fortress, on the Monte Boi peninsula, where for more than 2000 years there has always been a fortification of some sort.
+But look closely and you’ll distinguish an inviting fishing port, several beaches and a charming old town.
+Here, you can also visit the impressive Monterreal Fortress, on the Monte Boi peninsula, where for more than 2000 years there has always been a fortification of some sort.
 The 15 meters tall granite statue of Our Lady of the Rock and the Caravel Pinta Museum, an exact replica of one of the caravels that Columbus took on his first voyage to America (and the first to arrive in Monterreal) shouldn’t be missed either.

-Last but not least, Pontevedra.
+Last but not least is Pontevedra.
 A completely pedestrian historical centre and a good deal of history-rich religious buildings (with the Convent of San Francisco, the Church of San Bartolome and the Basilica of Santa María a Maior among the masterpieces not to be missed) make this city a gem just waiting to be discovered.
 Stop for tapas and drinks in one of its lively plazas and head over to the unique Pontevedra Museum, composed of several buildings.
 The vibrant Pontevedra market and the old Roman bridge are the cherry on top of the cake that make this city another great option for a rest day when walking the Coastal Camino.

 Head over to our Camino page and choose one of our options to ensure you have the best possible experience walking the Camino de Santiago.
 Check out our options in https://waytosantiago.com/